-Diversity relates to sex, age, language, ethnicity, cultural background, disability, religious beliefs, educational level, professional skills, work experience, socio-economic background, marital status and/or career obligations.
+Diversity relates to sex, gender, age, language, ethnicity, cultural background, disability, sexual orientation, intersex status, religious beliefs, educational level, professional skills, work experience, socio-economic background and/or career obligations.
 An employee’s family, carer and other responsibilities, and the need to balance these with work, also contribute to the diversity of our workforce.
 DFAT remains committed to actively promoting a positive work environment based on respect and will continue to implement and promote the department’s workplace diversity program.

 The objectives of the workplace diversity program are:

 - to promote awareness and understanding of workplace diversity principles;

 - to use workplace diversity to help us undertake core business more effectively;

 - to help employees to balance work, family and cultural responsibilities;